How to Make Great Turkey Chili from Thanksgiving Leftovers

 Chili Wars

-People have extreme opinions on what sorts of meats and vegetables should go into chili.
-At the end of the day, though, chili is a way to use up leftovers.
-And as such, I respectfully ask everyone to calm down and relax.
+People have strong opinions on what meats and vegetables belong in chili.
+But at the end of the day, chili is about using up leftovers.
+So, let’s all take a deep breath and relax.

 📖 Recipe